In this guide we will be looking at a powerful grounding meditation technique for mental balance.

 Grounding meditation is one of the best ways how to cure your monkey mind.

 Grounding meditation techniques are about creating focus and relaxation, as well as refreshing the mind and body so as to create more energy.

 Grounding meditation techniques usually involve use of the imagination.
 Specifically, when you perform a grounding meditation you will usually visualise the body in contact with the ground.
 This helps to create present mindedness and the state of being in the moment.

-- Start by going somewhere relaxing where you will be able to focus (our guide to meditation spaces will help you here)
+- Start by going somewhere relaxing where you will be able to focus.

 - Take 25 breaths in the style of Nine Round Breathing.
 Or simply take 25 deep breaths while focusing on the movement of breaths around the body.